-The Project requires construction of flood and erosion control structures (seawalls, groins, beach renourishment).
-The design of these structures accounts for subsequent changes that will occur to littoral transport of sediment to adjacent shorelines; these design elements are described in the DGRR/EIS section 5.0.
-Accordingly, construction and operation of the Project CSRMUs will not increase erosion or flooding at the site or at other locations.
+The Project requires construction of flood and erosion control structures (seawalls, groins, floodwalls, bulkheads beach renourishment), as well as the construction of nature-based non-structural features.
+The design of these structures accounts for subsequent changes that will occur to littoral transport of sediment to adjacent shorelines; these design elements are described in the RDGRR/EIS.
+Accordingly, as required, construction and operation of the Project CSRMUs will not increase erosion or flooding at the site or at other locations.